 - Rehab costs: $30,000

-Keeping the BRRRR real estate strategy on repeat helps you create passive rental income and accumulate properties over time.
-As you can see, this investment strategy can be a powerful tool for real estate investors hoping to grow their income and holdings steadily over years.
+Keeping the BRRRR real estate strategy on repeat helps you create passive rental income while accumulating properties over time.
+As you can see, this investment strategy can be a powerful tool for real estate investors hoping to steadily grow their income and holdings over the years.

 Financing A BRRRR Investment Property